-Ikea Instructions: Mastery Not Required
+Ikea Mindset: Mastery Not Required

 We recently assembled a new bed and armoire from Ikea.
 They were part of the holiday gift for our fourteen-year-old, but were out of stock until late February due to pandemic logistics issues.
 Go figure.